Your Host and Tour Guide:

 roller to apply.

-Protect your epoxy floor.
-Epoxies will yellow
+Protect your garage epoxy floor.
+Epoxies will

-blockers.
+with UV blockers.
 One or two coats.
 This is a high solvent level coating so very smelly.
 This is an optional step.

 We sell epoxy and other coating over the internet at very attractive prices.
 We are also known to being a leading